ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What is a vampire's favorite fruit?
-A blood orange.
+Who did the wizard marry?
+His ghoul-friend

 [
-Mon Dec  8 00:30:30 UTC 2025
+Tue Dec  9 00:29:46 UTC 2025
  ]